JoshWeb3/democratized-mutual-fund/README.md

-**DAO System intended for a school club**

-users can vote on who to distribute voting power to, and how to spend money
+**DAO System intended for a school club where users can vote on who to distribute voting power to, and how to spend money**

 **1. owner/eboard is minted 10,000 tokens on deployment**